StopNGo/react-proto/README.md

 - API request caching (powered by RTK Query)
 - Data prefetching on server side
+- State persisting to Local Storage
 - Hot reload (including state, style and server code hot reloading)
+- HOC for preventing component rendering on the server
 - VSCode support with error highlight and on save fixes
 - Script for fast component creation
 - Optional Service worker and offline status detector